prbpedro/account-manager-domain/README.md

 ## Project desciption

-This project was built to demonstrate the use of the technologies described above by providing the <b>TransferTransactionService</b> service class capable of making a transfer transaction in a banking system.
+This is a JAVA Eclipse project built to demonstrate the use of the technologies described above by providing the <b>TransferTransactionService</b> service class capable of making a transfer transaction in a banking system.

 The following database tables were defined:
   * Bank